ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

 # Methodology

  This part describes the methods we used to estimate the borrowers' default risk.
 The analysis begins with data preprocessing to clean and prepare the Lending Club dataset for modeling.
-Key preprocessing steps include handling missing values, removing variables that may introduce data leakage, and transforming categorical features into machine-readable formats.
-Due to the large size of the dataset, a subset of the data was then sampled to ensure computational efficiency while preserving the original distribution of default and non-default outcomes.
 After preprocessing and sampling, model-specific feature engineering was applied to prepare the dataset for different modeling approaches.
 Finally, two models were implemented to estimate borrower default risk: a Bayesian Logistic Regression model, which provides interpretable probabilistic inference, and a TabPFN model, a transformer-based approach designed for tabular prediction.

 ## Data Pre-processing